ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Open Peer uses the following definitions (unless otherwise specified):

-  * public key - a RSA compatible public key encoded as X.509 DER encoding (BER decoding) format
+  * Public key - a RSA compatible public key encoded as X.509 DER encoding (BER decoding) format
-  * private key - a RSA compatible encoded as "SubjectPublicKeyInfo" PKCS #1 format.
+  * Private key - a RSA compatible encoded as "SubjectPublicKeyInfo" PKCS #1 format.
-  * signature key - a key defined or referenced from within a signature (see JSON Signatures).
+  * Signature key - a key defined or referenced from within a signature (see JSON Signatures).
-  * key - a binary value key or passphrase used as input into encrypt / decrypt routines which may pre-pass through hash / hmac algorithms before being utilized.
+  * Key - a binary value key or passphrase used as input into encrypt / decrypt routines which may pre-pass through hash / hmac algorithms before being utilized.
   * IV - the initialization vector for an encryption / decryption algorithm, always 16 bytes long.
-  * passphrase - a cryptographically generated string using limited subset of the visible ASCII characters, or a user input passphrase.
+  * Passphrase - a cryptographically generated string using limited subset of the visible ASCII characters, or a user input passphrase.
 Each character in a passphrase is given a security strength of 5 bits.
 Thus a passphrase input into a "SHA1" algorithm should contain a minimal "(20 x 8) / 5 = 32" characters; a passhrase used for AES should contain a minimal "(32 x 8) / 5 = 52" characters; a passphrase used for IV calculation should contain a minimal "(16 x 8) / 5 = 26" characters;
-  * salt - binary cryptographically random data
+  * Salt - binary cryptographically random data
-  * salt string - passphrase compatible cryptographically random data
+  * Salt string - passphrase compatible cryptographically random data

 Open Peer uses the following definitions for use with the "https://meta.openpeer.org/2013/07/21/jsonmsg#rsa-sha1-aes-cfb-32-16-16-sha256-md5" algorithms (unless otherwise specified):